RustyYato/RustyYato.github.io/_posts/2021-02-11-Type-Families.md

 Do you want to use Higher Kinded Types (`HKT`) in Rust?
 Are you tired of waiting for `GAT`?
 Well, this is the place to be.

 It's easiest to understand `HKT` by analogy, in programming we deal with values, these values have types.
-If you want to generalize over many different types of values, you use generics (or equivilent).
+If you want to generalize over many different types of values, you use generics (or equivalent).
 But what if you want to generalize even further?
 What does that even mean?

 One way to generalize further is to generalize over type constructor.
 What's a type constructor?
 It's basically a function that makes a type.
 For example, in Rust `Vec` is a type constructor, it's a function from `Type -> Type`.
 If you apply a `i32` to it, then it's a `Vec<i32>` which is a `Type`.
-Of course in stable Rust you can't actually do anything with `Vec`, you have to specify a concrete type (`Vec<T>` is a concrete type, even if `T` is a generic paramter).
+Of course in stable Rust you can't actually do anything with `Vec`, you have to specify a concrete type (`Vec<T>` is a concrete type, even if `T` is a generic parameter).

 Let's dig a bit deeper.
 First let's setup some terminology, the actual name for these "functions" is `kind`.
 Let's list some `kind`s to get a feel for it:

 - `Vec` as we saw before is `Type -> Type`
     - in standard notation `* -> *`, where `*` means `Type`, but I will not be using standard notation, because Rust throws a wrench into it in just a little bit!
 - `Option<i32>` is a `Type`
-- `Result` is a `(Type, Type) -> Type`, or equivilently `Type -> Type -> Type`
+- `Result` is a `(Type, Type) -> Type`, or equivalently `Type -> Type -> Type`

 Rust adds in the extra complication of having not one, not two, but three different basic kinds: